guru-code-expert/OpenTrace/CONTRIBUTING.md

 5. [**LIGHT**]  For contributions under the directory `opto/features`, they should be submitted as PR to the `experimental` branch.
 These usually are not under roadmap and are content not made as dependable by codes in other directories.
 That is, contents under `opto/features/A` should not be imported by files other than those under `opto/features/A`.
 So long as this rule is met, the PR will be incorprated under a light review.

-6. [Exception] Updates to non-coding elements (like documents) does not necessarily require a PR.
+6. [Exception] Core contributors only: Updates to non-coding elements (like documents) do not necessarily require a PR

 The above is applicable to all contributors, including the maintainers.